It’s game on as Unity begins trading – TechCrunch

 Unity Software, which sells a game development toolkit primarily for mobile phone app developers, raised $1.3 billion in its initial public offering.

-The company, which will begin trading today with the ticker symbol “U”, priced its shares at the top end of its expected range, selling 25 million shares at $52 per share.
+The company, which will begin trading today with the ticker symbol “U,” priced its shares at the top end of its expected range, selling 25 million shares at $52 per share.

 The company’s final IPO price came in far ahead of what Unity initially anticipated.
 The company initially expected to price its public offering between $34 and $42 per share, later raising its offering to $44 and $48 per share.

-The public offering values the company at around $13.7 billion, a good step-up from its final private valuation of around $6 billion.
+The public offering values the company at around $13.7 billion, a good step up from its final private valuation of around $6 billion.

 For Unity, the journey to the public markets has been long.
-The company was founded and as a business that creates software for developers to make and manage their games.
-In that sense, the company is more like an Adobe or an Autodesk, than a game studio like Activision Blizzard or King.com.
+The company was founded as a business that creates software for developers to make and manage their games.
+In that sense, the company is more like an Adobe or an Autodesk than a game studio like Activision Blizzard or King.com.

 As TechCrunch explained in an earlier story profiling Unity and its public offering:

 Users import digital assets (often from Autodesk’s Maya) and add logic to guide each asset’s behavior, character interactions, physics, lighting and countless other factors that create fully interactive games.
-Creators then export the final product to one or more of the 20 platforms Unity supports, such as Apple iOS and Google Android, Xbox and Playstation, Oculus Quest and Microsoft HoloLens, etc.
+Creators then export the final product to one or more of the 20 platforms Unity supports, such as Apple iOS and Google Android, Xbox and PlayStation, Oculus Quest and Microsoft HoloLens, etc.

 The company organizes its business into two areas: tools for content creation and tools for managing and monetizing content.
 In actuality, the revenue from the managing and monetizing content actually outstrips the revenue the company makes from content creation.